Vacaville Trucking Accident Lawyer

 According to the Federal Motor Carrier Safety Administration (FMCSA), trucking accidents result in more than $100 billion in damages each year.
 Much of this $100 billion burden then falls on victims of trucking accidents.
 Victims can relieve this burden by pursuing legal action.

 I’m Ed Smith, a Vacaville Trucking Accident Lawyer.
 If you or someone you love has been severely injured or passed away in a trucking collision, please call me today at (707) 564-1900 for free, friendly advice.
-Or, if calling from outside of the area, give me a call toll free at (800) 404-5400.

 I am a member of the Million Dollar Advocates Forum.
 This is a group of US trial lawyers who have obtained multiple verdicts and settlements worth more than 1 Million Dollars.